-There are many ways of keeping in touch with progress that don't weigh everyone down with the idea that you're actually marking their homework.
+There are many ways of keeping in touch with the progress that doesn’t weigh everyone down with the idea that you’re actually marking their homework.
 A better boss will encourage their team to work through what the challenge means for them and will signal high both expectations and trust in the team together.

 5 Are You Looking Out Of The Window?

 Better bosses look out of the window to attribute success to everyone but themselves.
 They only look in the mirror when failure emerges.

 Show your appreciation for what you want to see and you will get more of it.
 To be a better boss, make sure that your praise and positive feedback is specific and is tailored to both individuals and the team.

 If you like visuals, there’s a neat infographic from Headway Capital.